Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

 ---  Yes, we use branches and pull requests, while the branches are created based on each job not according to each person’s name.
-Branches are called, for examples, ---
+Branches are called, for examples: feature/training branch, feature/frontend branch and feature/wandb branch. each of the branch manages different functionality and jobs   ---

 ### Question 10